 Sugar Pine Point and Dollar Point in North Lake Tahoe provide steep drop offs where Macks love to congregate.
 In South Lake Tahoe offshore shelves around Cave Rock and Tahoe Keys can also provide some good Mackinaw action.
 Macks are usually going to be found at a depth of around 100 feet but they may go deeper in the warmer summer months or rise closer to the surface in cold winter months.
 You’ll want to try fishing at different depths.

 Local anglers recommend fishing the western (California) side of Lake Tahoe for rainbows, but you’ll find rainbows in many of the same areas where Mackinaws are found.
 Trolling the west shore south of Tahoe City will usually produce some good rainbow catches.
-Dollar Point, Crystal Bay Point, Cave Rock and Sand Harbor are also productive spots to fish for rainbows–as well as Makinaws.
+Dollar Point, Crystal Bay Point, Cave Rock and Sand Harbor are also productive spots to fish for rainbows–as well as Mackinaws.
 I recommend giving Emerald Bay and Zephyr Cove a try as well.
 During the right time of the year you can find Mackinaw, Rainbows and Browns at Zephyr.

 Next to lake trout, kokanee are the most popular game fish on Lake Tahoe.
 Like Mackinaw they also prefer deeper, colder waters.
 However, they’re often found closer to the surface.
 You’ll find kokanee in water anywhere from about 40 to over 150 feet deep depending on the season.
 The warmer the season the deeper they’re usually found.